 Change up your usual visuals, profile photos, post graphics, and cover photos to be holiday-centric.
 You should always keep your presence current.
 People love the holidays, so when it comes to your holiday social media strategy, why not go all out?

 And it doesn’t have to be complicated either!
-Visual changes to your presence can be as simple as adding in snowflakes, candy canes, snowmen, stars – you get the idea.
+Visual changes to your presence can be as simple as adding in snowflakes, candy canes, snowmen, and stars – you get the idea.
 Mix it up with different colors such as red, green, white, silver, gold, etc. Add more festive touches to your social media accounts by editing your bio, including holiday in your copy, or adding a unique holiday-centric hashtag.

 Just make sure to find a visual look that complements your brand identity.

 Pro tip: Platforms such as Instagram have algorithms that favor video content over static images.
 You can animate your holiday posts into GIFS or include video backgrounds using free design software such as Canva.